 Visa developed the Chip Compliance Reporting Tool (CCRT) as a centralized, server-based solution for the systematic reporting of ADVT and CDET test results.
 The CCRT facilitates a more efficient submission and management process of compliance reporting by chip acquirers.

-CCRT is available on Visa Online (Visa's online solution for providing secure access to Visa content and services for clients globally).
+Available on Visa Online, Visa's online solution for providing clients secure access to Visa content and services globally.